tortoise-tts-tools/tortoise-tts-guide/README.md

 ## Speed

-On all the fastest settings, the speed has an approximate 1:2 ratio (1 minute of audio takes 2 minutes to generate) on a free Colab instance.
-It will likely be many times faster on better GPUs, such as A100/A10Gs.
+When employing the fastest settings on a free Colab instance, the synthesis speed exhibits an approximate ratio of 1:2, indicating that generating 1 minute of audio takes approximately 2 minutes.
+However, it is crucial to note that utilizing superior GPUs like A100 or A10Gs is expected to yield significantly faster results, potentially achieving a substantially higher synthesis speed compared to the aforementioned ratio.

 ## Introduction

+Tortoise TTS has recently welcomed a new maintainer, @manmay-nakhashi, who has made notable contributions to the project.
+Prior to taking on this role, @manmay-nakhashi developed the forked version called [`tortoise-tts-fastest`](https://github.com/manmay-nakhashi/tortoise-tts-fastest), derived from the original repository [`tortoise-tts-fast`](https://github.com/152334H/tortoise-tts-fast), which was created by @152334H, an employee at ElevenLabs, as evident from their GitHub profile.

-Tortoise TTS recently gained a new maintainer, @manmay-nakhashi.
-Before becoming the Tortoise maintainer, he created [`tortoise-tts-fastest`](https://github.com/manmay-nakhashi/tortoise-tts-fastest), a fork of [`tortoise-tts-fast`](https://github.com/152334H/tortoise-tts-fast).
-The author of `tortoise-tts-fast`, @152334H, [works for ElevenLabs](https://github.com/152334H) and created a forked version of [`DL-Art-School`](https://github.com/152334H/DL-Art-School). `DL-Art-School` was originally created by the author of Tortoise TTS, however he did not release finetuning code due to ["ethical"](https://github.com/neonbjb/tortoise-tts/discussions/292#discussioncomment-4876055) and legal concerns.
-The forked version supports finetuning Tortoise TTS, which we will use in the fine-tuning section.
-Fine-tuning requires a certain DVAE model, which the author meant to keep from the public, but he accidentally pushed the model to HuggingFace (and later deleted it).
-Oops!
-Thankfully, various people have saved archives of the model, **and it's still available in the Hugging Face commit history.** You can download the model [here](https://huggingface.co/jbetker/tortoise-tts-v2/resolve/3704aea61678e7e468a06d8eea121dba368a798e/.models/dvae.pth) (open an Issue if the link goes down), but you won't need it because it will automatically be downloaded when needed.
-But feel free to archive a copy.
+It is worth mentioning that @152334H also created a modified version of [`DL-Art-School`](https://github.com/152334H/DL-Art-School), another project associated with the author of Tortoise TTS.
+While the original author refrained from releasing the finetuning code for ethical and legal considerations, @152334H's forked version supports the finetuning process, which will be utilized in the upcoming fine-tuning section.

+The fine-tuning procedure requires a specific DVAE model, initially intended to be kept private by the author.
+However, an accidental push to Hugging Face made the model briefly accessible before being deleted.
+Fortunately, several individuals have archived copies of the model, and it is still available in the commit history of the Hugging Face repository.
+You can download the model [here](https://huggingface.co/jbetker/tortoise-tts-v2/resolve/3704aea61678e7e468a06d8eea121dba368a798e/.models/dvae.pth) (please open an Issue if the link becomes unavailable).
+Although the model will be automatically downloaded when required, you are welcome to create an additional archive copy for safekeeping.

 ## Notes

- - If any of these repositories becomes unavailable, please open an Issue (I've tried to archived most of them)
+- In the event that any of these repositories become inaccessible, kindly open an Issue to notify the relevant parties.
+Efforts have been made to archive most of the repositories to ensure their availability.
- - On Colab, inference + training will be extremely slow.
-Please consider using a cloud provider (they're really not that expensive, and you can get hundreds of dollars in free credits)
+- It is important to note that running inference and conducting training on Colab may result in exceedingly slow processes.
+To mitigate this, I strongly recommend considering the utilization of a cloud provider.
+Cloud providers offer efficient computing resources at reasonable costs, and you may even be eligible for substantial free credits, allowing you to experiment without incurring significant expenses.

 ## Before you start

-If you don't have a CUDA GPU, this may not work.
+Please note that having a CUDA GPU is essential for the successful execution of this process.
+If you do not possess a CUDA-compatible GPU, there is a possibility that the following steps may not function as intended.

-## Easy GUI for Inference + Training Interface
+## GUI

-This is the easiest way to train + use the interface.
+Experience the convenience of utilizing a user-friendly graphical interface for both inference and training purposes with ease.

 <a target="_blank" href="https://colab.research.google.com/github/fakerybakery/tortoise-tts-guide/blob/main/mrq_colab.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>
 ## Inference

-Basically, if you want a simple GUI, use the section above.
+For a simplified GUI experience, refer to the section above.

-**COMING SOON:** How to load a custom model
+**COMING SOON:** Guide on loading a custom model.

-To start Inference, we will use the main `tortoise-tts` repo.
-Another possibility is to use [this solution](https://git.ecker.tech/mrq/ai-voice-cloning/) (which I have tested for inference)
+To initiate the inference process, we will utilize the primary `tortoise-tts` repository.
+Alternatively, you can explore [this solution](https://git.ecker.tech/mrq/ai-voice-cloning/) (which I have personally tested for inference).

-Click the button below:
+Click the button below to begin:

 <a target="_blank" href="https://colab.research.google.com/github/fakerybakery/tortoise-tts-guide/blob/main/tortoise_tts.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>